JaredLBailey/JaredLBailey.github.io/_posts/2024-08-05-Garden_Camera.md

 # Version 2 <a name="version-2"></a>

 For version 2 of this project, I decided to go solo with my team’s blessing, aiming to enhance the system for practical use in gardens.
 I streamlined the hardware and software, reducing the system’s complexity while expanding its functionality.
-To achieve a more polished and durable design, I learned Fusion360 and used it to create a custom 3D-printed case for the electronics, which not only improved the system's appearance but also made it more weather-resistant.
+To achieve a more polished and durable design, I learned Fusion and used it to create a custom 3D printed case for the electronics, which not only improved the system's appearance but also made it more weather resistant.

-The key upgrade for version 2 is a 12-animal object detection model hosted in the cloud, allowing for more precise identification of garden intruders.
+The key upgrade for version 2 is a 12 animal object detection model hosted in the cloud, allowing for more precise identification of garden intruders.
 In addition to improving the detection capabilities, I also wired a waterproof ultrasonic speaker to ensure the system can function outdoors in various conditions.
-Below, you’ll find photos of the 3D-printed case, both from Fusion360 and in real life, showcasing the physical evolution of the project.
+Below, you’ll find photos of the 3D printed case, both from Fusion and in real life, showcasing the physical evolution of the project.

 ![alt text](/img/posts/Bird_1.jpg "3D Print")
 ![alt text](/img/posts/Bird_4.png "Fushion360")